Changes to the Hawthorns

 Other catering options

-- Bristol Eats street food traders can be found in Royal Fort Gardens during term time from Monday to Friday between 11am and 2pm.
-Further details and weekly updates will appear on the cafés and bars web page when this service begins.
-We are also exploring the possibility of improved facilities for outdoor seating in the Hawthorns gardens.
+- From October to December, award-winning street food traders from Bristol Eats will be serving in Royal Fort Gardens from Monday to Friday, 11:30 am to 2:30 pm.
+This will accompany the regular Bristol SU Food Market every Thursday.
+Further details and weekly updates will appear on the cafés and bars web page.
+We are also exploring the possibility of improved facilities for outdoor seating in Royal Fort Gardens.

-- Source Café at the Queens Building - newly refurbished and opening in early October.
-Opening times to be confirmed.
+- Source Café at the Queens Building - newly refurbished and opening in early December.
+Opening times Monday to Friday 8 am to 5:30 pm.

 Access to study space is a key part of our student experience.
-This work will provide 100 new study spaces in addition to the 175 spaces that are already available in the Hawthorns.
+This work will provide additional study spaces in addition to the 175 spaces that are already available in the Hawthorns.
 These study spaces will help to replace those lost when the Senate House Study Centre is closed for refurbishment in Easter 2018.
+Access to the Refectory area for people with disabilities will also be substantially improved along with 24/7 access.

-The Refectory and Study Lounge catering outlets have been making a loss for some time.
-Their closure will eliminate a drain on University resources and help us to maximise the funds available for education and research.
+Recent returns from the Refectory and Study Lounge have been insufficient to cover the operating costs of each outlet.
+Closing them will eliminate a drain on University resources and help us to maximise the funds available for education and research.

 The Hawthorns will ultimately be demolished to make way for a new University Library, but demolition work is not scheduled to begin for another two years.